 JURY MEMBERS OF 2018

 Ben Rider (Festival Director) is a London (UK) based independent writer/director with six feature films shot, four of which, including To Love Somebody and Forever Tomorrow, are available on Amazon Prime in the US, UK, Germany and Japan regions.
-He is set to wrap principle photography on his seventh feature, Here Be Dragons, in 2018, before going on his first film production hiatus in six years.
+He has recently wrapped Here Be Dragons, his seventh feature film, and has since gone into a filmmaking hiatus for the first time in 5 years.
 He has acted as a cinematography judge for TMFF for the last two and a half years.

 JURY MEMBERS OF 2017

 Sean Price is a London (UK) based filmmaker.
 After attaining a degree in film, he taught for a short period of time in Japan.
 He has since worked on several feature films in various capacities, most predominantly acting as a production assistant on Suburban Coffin and Here Be Dragons.
 Following this, he has pushed his first short film, Love Machine, into production.
 The short has already garnered several nominations, including attention for its script and ensemble cast from Maverick Movie Awards.
 He has since began shooting his first feature film, Electric Angels.